Caleb Bailey: Early career

-Caleb T. Bailey was born on August 28, 1898 in Bladensburg, Maryland as the son of vestryman and Justice of the peace Alfred D. Bailey and his wife Mary P. Gordon.
-He graduated from the Central High School in Washington, D. C. in summer 1917 and began workins as Civilian Clerk at the War Department.
+Caleb T. Bailey was born on August 28, 1898, in Bladensburg, Maryland, as the son of vestryman and Justice of the peace Alfred D. Bailey and his wife Mary P. Gordon.
+He graduated from the Central High School in Washington, D. C. in summer 1917 and began working as Civilian Clerk at the War Department.
 Bailey enlisted the United States Army in September 1918, but War ended before he could sail overseas.

 He then returned to the War Department and worked there until July 1919, when he enrolled the University of Maryland in College Park.
 While at the college, Bailey became a member of the Beta Kappa chapter of the Kappa Alpha Order and was a regular on the UM Terrapins football team.
 A dedicated sportsman, he played in the 1921 season while recovering from a broken jaw.
 The Baltimore Sun wrote in 1922 that Bailey was among those "men whose work can be attributed much of the Black and Gold's success of the last few years."
 He also played on the Maryland baseball team as a catcher.
 In May 1923, he tried out for the Newark Bears, a professional baseball team in the International League.

 Bailey graduated with Bachelor of Science degree in chemical engineering in June 1923 and was able to secure the commission in the United States Marine Corps.
-He was commissioned second lieutenant in the Marines on July 17, 1923 and ordered to the Marine Barracks, Quantico for Officers' instruction.
+He was commissioned second lieutenant in the Marines on July 17, 1923, and ordered to the Marine Barracks, Quantico for Officers' instruction.
 Upon the completion of the course, Bailey joined the Quantico Marines Devil Dogs football team as a center and played for next four years with many future distinguished officers including: William J. Whaling, Harry B. Liversedge, Elmer E. Hall, William S. Fellers, Frank B. Goettge, Lawson H. M. Sanderson, George W. McHenry, and Henry Crowe.